skang91/Project3/README.md

 # eBazaar

-Welcome to eBazaar! eBazaar is a platform for multi-vendor marketplace which is like - Amazon, eBay, and Etsy.
+Welcome to eBazaar! eBazaar is a platform for multi-vendor marketplace which is like - Amazon, eBay, and Craigslist.
 A multi-vendor marketplace refers to an online marketplace business were more than a single buyer and seller initiate or conduct transactions.
 It acts as a digital middleman that connects both buyers and sellers at a common platform, making it convenient for them to find each other, scale their business, and manage it efficiently.

 Features:
 - User Profiles for both buyer and seller